alxmares/Mexican-Emo-Recognition/README.md

 ## 2D CNN for SER

-The core of our emotion recognition system is a 2D Convolutional Neural Network (CNN) designed to analyze the emotional content in audio segments.
+The core of my emotion recognition system is a 2D Convolutional Neural Network (CNN) designed to analyze the emotional content in audio segments.
 This section delves into the workings of our CNN, detailing the preparation of input data and the structure of the network, followed by the presentation of performance metrics.

 **Data Preparation**
 Before feeding the audio data into the CNN, we undergo a meticulous preparation process to ensure the data is conducive to accurate emotion recognition: